Mariam Rezaei

-Mariam Rezaei (born 16 October 1984) is a composer, performer, DJ and improviser.
+Mariam Rezaei (born 16 October 1984) is an English composer, writer, performer, DJ and improviser.
 Mariam works predominantly with turntables, piano, vocals and electronics.
-She is producer of TOPH, a producing mixed arts space in Newcastle.
-TOPH direct TUSK FRINGE Festival for TUSK Festival.
+She was formerly producer of TOPH, a producing mixed arts space in Newcastle, and is now Artistic Director of TUSK Festival.

 A number of Rezaei's compositions and performances have been featured on BBC Radio 3 since 2015.

 Early life and education

-Mariam grew up in Gateshead, England, playing the classical piano.
+Mariam is from Gateshead, Tyne and Wear and of English-Iranian heritage.
+She grew up playing the classical piano.
 She first developed an interest in DJing at the age of fifteen and began writing music at this time.
 Her interest in writing with turntables developed a little while later, as she was competing in local and national DJ competitions.
 She completed and was awarded her Doctoral degree in the Philosophy of Composition For Turntable and Ensemble at Durham University in May 2016 and is a lecturer in Music Technology and Composition at Newcastle University.

 Career

 For the 2012 Cultural Olympiad, she composed for NOISESTRA, to perform with Apartment House at the Sage Gateshead, 2012 and Edinburgh in 2013.
 She was invited by Ilan Volkov as a guest improviser for the BBC Proms 47 in 2012, at the John Cage Centenary Celebration.
 She performed 'Jig Hop' with Kathryn Tickell and Folkestra for the BT River of Music Festival as part of the 2012 Cultural Olympiad, in Trafalgar Square.

 In 2014 she performed graphic scores by Richard Dawson, developing new work as Wax Magnetic, a new BFI commission for 'Der Golem' with Noize Choir, 'SuperDream' with Isis Arts, Swallows Foundation, British Council ZA and The Trinity Session ZA.
 Other commissions around this time include Olavsfestdagene, Norway, for Turntable Quartet, Solo voice and Double Bassist Michael Duch, and 'INSiiiDE' an ensemble piece for Ilan Volkov, Tectonics Festival, Tel Aviv.
 'ANX' was a commission for TECTONICS GLASGOW and the BBC, for members of the BBC SSO and Glasgow Improvisers Orchestra, premiered on 1 May and broadcast on BBC Radio 3.
 With support from Arts Council England, Mariam began the first ever composer residency at the Literary and Philosophical Society Library, Newcastle, in May 2014, working with Neil Davidson (Glasgow), Rhodri Davies (Gateshead) and Michael Duch (Norway) in short-term research projects.

 In 2015 Mariam composed and performed in theatre including 'Flock' and 'Cinema' by ZENDEH, 'Beats North' by Curious Monkey, both in 2015 'Into Thin Air' by Precious Cargo, 'Here Is The News' Northern Stage and Lorne Campbell, 'Your Aunt Fanny', Live Theatre and 'Jumping Puddles' by Open Clasp Theatre Co.